guillaumearm/spt-trap-aio/README.md

 #### Bots

 - All AIs bots are easy
+- All AIs spawns at start in the few first minutes (depend on the map)
 - AIs bots don't use grenades
 - 100% chance a PMC is USEC
 - Convert 60% of scavs in PMCs